moby/moby/docs/sources/reference/api/docker_remote_api_v1.9.md

     1. Read 8 bytes
     2.  chose stdout or stderr depending on the first byte
     3. Extract the frame size from the last 4 byets
-    4. Read the extracted size and output it on the correct output
+    4. Read the extracted size and output it on the correct outpu
     5. Goto 1)

 ### Wait a container